xamarin/AndroidSupportComponents/README.md

 Xamarin creates and maintains Xamarin.Android bindings for the Google Android Support Libraries and AndroidX.

+# AndroidX Roadmap
+To view our progress on AndroidX bindings and to see more information about our roadmap, check out the [AndroidX Branch](https://github.com/xamarin/AndroidSupportComponents/tree/AndroidX#android-support---androidx-roadmap)

 ## Building

 Building from source requires calling the cake script: